raaaton/right-or-left/README.md

-# This is the Right or Left game :
+# Right or Left game :
 How to play:
 You click on the Start button,
 Then, you have to tap the arrow keys in terms of the instruction (right or left).